They

 my husband enters the kitchen to say well done and apologize for putting me

 through the stress.
-That alone drives the tiredness away and you find a little
+That alone drives the tiredness away, and you find a little strength to continue.

 These

-to know more of what I like and improving on the gifts.
-That is the power of
+to know more about what I like and improving on the gifts.
+That is the power of “thank you.”
+It makes the giver never stop giving.